-At contentgroup we focus upon communication and engagement between government and the citizens of Australia.
+At contentgroup we focus upon communication and engagement between the government and the citizens of Australia.
 We do this because the public service across Australian has wonderful stories to tell.
 The communities served, benefit greatly from knowing both what the public service does, what has been conducted on their behalf and what new programmes and service offerings are available for them.
-The closer the relationship between the citizens and the public service the greater the ability of these groups to influence and prioritise the services provided by government.
+The closer the relationship between the citizens and the public service the greater the ability of these groups to influence and prioritise the services provided by the Australian government.

 We cannot assume to know the lived experience of our target audience.
 Oxford Reference defines lived experience as;

 Personal knowledge about the world gained through direct, first-hand involvement in everyday events rather than through representations constructed by other people.
-It may also refer to knowledge of people gained from direct face-to-face interaction rather than through a technological medium.
+It may also refer to the knowledge of people gained from direct face-to-face interaction rather than through a technological medium.

 The public service needs to have a trusted relationship with the citizens to be allowed into their personal space in order to know their lived experience.
-Without this deeper understanding the real needs and desires and what citizens perceive as benefits will not be known.
-The opportunity to develop policies that are effective comes with access to better quality of data and insights.
+Without this deeper understanding, the real needs and desires and what citizens perceive as benefits will not be known.
+The opportunity to develop policies that are effective comes with access to a better quality of data and insights.
 The more engagement from the citizen’s perspective the more clearly the service need is defined and the appropriate placement of resources is made.
 User design is a key focus of implementing new ICT systems and processes and the same defining principles need to apply to addressing community needs.
 Understanding the different elements of the lived experience of the target audiences is complex and demands in-depth research.

 Our client operates in a highly contested, complex and dynamic work environment.
 There are many internal and external stakeholders, each with different needs and competing priorities.
 With workload set to increase, a best-practice approach to engagement and communication with stakeholders (internal and external) was sought to build stronger relationships to drive greater effectiveness in the business operations.